 So just shut down your laptop and put your phone on charge a good hour or two before you plan to go to bed.
-If you need the extra noise or distraction to wind down, chuck on some low-tempo instrumental music to ease your mind.
+If you need the extra noise or distraction to wind down, chuck on some low-tempo instrumental music – or read a not-to-elaborate book to ease your mind.

 #3 Have A Sleep Schedule (On Weekends, Too)

 There’s no doubt that the sleep bank is well and truly a thing these days.
 I know I’ve certainly had my periods of clocking minimal hours during the week and then loading up on weekends – sound familiar?
 Well trust me, you’ll be in less of a zombie mood if you try and keep a regular sleep/wake up time every day of the week.

 Now look, I’m not saying you have to give up the occasional weekend mischief where a 11am Sunday sleep in is required.
 But just try and make those sleeping patterns more of a one-off than a consistent thing.
 For example if you go to sleep at midnight and wake up at 7am, try and make a habit of it.
 Even if you start with waking up at the same time, your body will naturally start to adapt.